sighmin/dotfiles-old/README.md

 ## Usage
+This is a backup of my dotfiles, but you're welcome to use them.
 Clone the repo somewhere on your machine, copy what you want into your home directory.

 ## Contents